nextauthjs/next-auth/www/docs/getting-started.md

 ### Universal Rendering

-Authentication when Server Side Rendering is also supported with `session()`, which can be called client or server side, so you can create server rendered pages that do not require client side JavaScript.
+Authentication when server-side rendering is also supported with `session()`, which can be called client-side or server-side, so you can create server rendered pages that do not require client-side JavaScript.

 ```jsx {3,10} title="/pages/index.js"
 import { session } from 'next-auth/client'